Zet-Web/fp-front/README.md

 # Backend
 - Using Supabase Self Hosted.
 - Using direct database requests, call SQL functions, request serverless functions in the own server (NestJs).

+Design system description and rules in the design_system.md file.